smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/architecture.md

 A SageMaker image is a metadata used to refer to the Docker container image, stored in [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) (Amazon ECR), typically containing ML/DL framework libraries and other dependencies required to run kernels.

 Studio comes with several [pre-built images](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks-available-images.html).
 It also provides the option to bring your own image and attach it to a Studio domain.
 The custom image needs to be stored in an Amazon ECR repository.
-You can choose to either attach a custom image to the whole domain or to a specific user profile in the domain.
+You can choose to either attach a custom image to the whole domain or a specific user profile in the domain.
 For more information, see the [SageMaker Custom Image Samples](https://github.com/aws-samples/sagemaker-studio-custom-image-samples/) repository and [Bring your own custom container image to Amazon SageMaker Studio notebooks](https://aws.amazon.com/blogs/machine-learning/bringing-your-own-custom-container-image-to-amazon-sagemaker-studio-notebooks/).

 An app is an application running for a user in the domain, implemented as a Docker container.
 Studio currently supports two types of apps: